microsoft/vscode-docs/docs/csharp/cs-dev-kit-faq.md

 ![A compatible .NET SDK was not found](images/faq/compatible-dotnet-sdk-not-found.png)

-Open the Output window and switch to the “Projects” pane to look for more information.
+Open the Output window and switch to the **Projects** pane to look for more information.
 You should see something like this:

 ![Output Window Projects Pane](images/faq/output-window-projects.png)